LinguistDeveloper/clarive/docs/en/palette/dashlets/job daily distribution.markdown

 <br />
 ### Which environmets do you want to see
-* Allows to select one o more environments
+* Allows to select one o more environments.